WikipediaLibrary/TWLight/docs/admin.md

 So you want to run TWLight!
 Awesome.
 Let's get started.

-These docs are written for _site administrators_ - people who have login access to the /admin section of the web page and can administer user accounts and other database objects.
-They are not written for 1) sysadmins or 2) less-privileged TWLight users.
+These docs are written for _site administrators_ - people who have login access to the `/admin` section of the web page and can administer user accounts and other database objects.
+They are not written for 1) sysadmins; 2) less-privileged TWLight users; or 3) developers.

 In general, you will do admin-y things at the `/admin` URL.
 This gives you a GUI interface to the database.
 Good times.